 The Singapore Summit led to grandiose U.S. claims of breakthrough successes and regime acquiescence to long-standing international demands.
 Yet, Trump made three major mistakes in the Singapore summit: accepting a vague, poorly-crafted summit statement that was weaker than predecessor agreements; unilaterally canceling allied military exercises without reciprocal North Korean action; and exuberantly praising Kim Jong-un despite the North Korean leader being on the U.S. sanctions lists for crimes against humanity.

 Trump’s claims of North Korean denuclearization failed to materialize.
-North Korean has not only not taken any steps to denuclearize but instead continues to nuclearize with new production capabilities to do so at an accelerated rate.
+North Korea has not only not taken any steps to denuclearize but instead continues to nuclearize with new production capabilities to do so at an accelerated rate.
 All of the administration’s “successes” were achieved in greater numbers by previous administrations with less hype.

 While there is always a chance of a surprise breakthrough in a second summit, recent North Korean public statements indicate the two sides are no closer to even having a common definition of denuclearization let alone a comprehensive detailed agreement.